 International transfers can be a major headache.
 The problem or challenge here is sending money to someone abroad.
 Every traditional bank offers a straightforward solution─wire transfer.
 All you need to do is fill in a long and difficult form that requires specific information about your recipient.

-In the picture - a screenshot from a standard international transfer form from one of banks in Europe.
+A screenshot from a standard international transfer form from a European bank.

 So, at first glance, the provided solution seems to resolve the previously defined problem.
 But, when we ask users about it, we will discover that they feel frustrated and dissatisfied because, when you ask a recipient abroad about the needed data, they usually don't even know where to get it and what it is.
 In addition, the transfer itself takes days, or even weeks, and the user is charged an unreasonably high fee for such banking service.